Accounting & Audit

 CPA PA: Cloud and mobile technologies have combined to make a lasting change in the way business is conducted and in the options available to accountants and their clients.
 Are there any other such game changers like this on the horizon?

-Brad: We foresee four major trends that will not only shape customer behavior but will shape technology.
+Brad: [Based on annual research we've done with think tanks Institute for the Future and Emergent Research,] we foresee four major trends that will not only shape customer behavior but will shape technology.

-First - Products become platforms that users can configure and make their own.
+First – Participation-driven innovation with user contributions.
+Products are configured to you.
 We no longer have cell phones that all ring the same way.
 We want unique screen savers, different apps, music, customized to a market of one.
 Companies need to have a platform that enables users or accountants to customize, to make it what they want it to be.
+Products become platforms that users can configure and make their own.

 Fourth – We're in the era of big data for the little guy.
 You have the ability to figure out where you can get a small business loan and we can actually look at your finances to see if you're paying on time and how your books compare to everyone who looks like you.
 Business owners can make smarter decision with available data.